Pashalik of Timbuktu

-The Pashalik of Timbuktu was a West African political entity that existed between the 16th and the 19th century.
+The Pashalik of Timbuktu, also known as the Pashalik of Sudan, was a West African political entity that existed between the 16th and the 19th century.
 It was formed after the Battle of Tondibi, when a military expedition sent by Saadian sultan Ahmad al-Mansur of Morocco defeated the Songhai Empire and established control over a territory centered on Timbuktu.
-Following the decline of the Saadian Sultanate in the early 16th century, Morocco retained only nominal control of the Pashalik.
+Following the decline of the Saadi Sultanate in the early 17th century, Morocco retained only nominal control of the Pashalik.